-China marks 70 years of Communist rule with massive show of force
+China flexes military muscle to mark 70 years of Communist rule

 But the Communist Party remains nervous about its grip on power and international standing.

-The capital has been locked down for the parade.
+The capital has been under tight security for the parade.
 Police have told residents whose houses look onto the parade route not to look out their windows.

-There will be a civilian parade too, of students, model workers, ethnic minorities and even a few foreigners, walking alongside or traveling in floats celebrating China’s achievements, officials said last week.

-Once the show is over, 70,000 doves will be released to symbolize peace, according to state media.

-Xi faces mounting challenges, notably in Hong Kong, where more large-scale protests are expected on Tuesday.
-Police there have warned of “very serious violent attack”.

-Hong Kong went into lockdown on Tuesday with barricades in the city center, shuttered stores and a heavy riot police presence.
+Xi faces mounting challenges, notably in Hong Kong, which went into lockdown on Tuesday with barricades in the city center, shuttered stores and a heavy riot police presence.
 Embattled Hong Kong leader Carrie Lam is in Beijing for the anniversary celebrations.

 Another challenge is Chinese-claimed Taiwan, a free-wheeling democracy with little interest in being run by Beijing and which holds presidential elections in January.

+Taiwan on Tuesday condemned China’s “dictatorship”, saying the country was a threat to peace.

-There are also restive minorities in Tibet and heavily Muslim Xinjiang, where China has faced international opprobrium for detaining up to one million ethnic Uighurs in what China calls a de-radicalisation scheme.
+There are also restive minorities in Tibet and heavily Muslim Xinjiang, where China has faced international opprobrium for detaining up to one million ethnic Uighurs in what China calls a de-radicalization scheme.

-Underscoring another problem Xi faces, the parade took place under a smoggy Beijing sky, despite region-wide efforts to curb emissions ahead of the anniversary.
-Industrial and transportation air pollution has been slow to disperse due to low pressure and high levels of humidity.
+Underscoring another problem Xi faces, the parade took place under smoggy Beijing skies, despite region-wide efforts to curb emissions ahead of the anniversary.

 Ordinary Chinese residents were not permitted to attend the parade, which was limited to a carefully vetted crowd.

-On the eastern end of the main road leading into central Beijing, several kilometers (miles) from Tiananmen Square, crowds gathered craning their necks to see anything.
+On a main road leading into central Beijing, several kilometers (miles) from Tiananmen Square, crowds gathered craning their necks to see anything.

 A roadsweeper urged a bystander to go home and watch the parade on television.